 Form PA25 (also known as Power Reserved form) is completed when an executor decides they do not wish to act.This can be for various reasons, such as work commitments or simply living too far away from the registry office.
 By signing the form you agree to 'reserve your power to act.'

-We can supply the equivalent of the PA25 form (Power Reserved form) via purchase and immediate download right now.
+We can supply the equivalent of the PA25 form (Power Reserved form) via purchase and send to your email address immediately.

 Only the executor/s who attend the probate registry interview will be named on the grant of representation and this means only their signature will be required to release the assets.
 You cannot reserve power to act and renounce probate if you've already been involved in the practicalities of dealing with the will.
 This is known as intermeddling and means you will still be held legally responsible to carry out the administration process.

 For more information on this or help with other problems you're having regarding probate forms, contact our free advice line 0800 612 6105.

 You should receive PA25 formfrom the registry after submitting the PA1 application.
 This is for the executor/s to sign to confirm their intention.
 This should then be completed and then returned as instructed.

 Sometimes renunciation is necessary, an executor may live abroad and be unable to attend interviews and fulfil the demanding role of estate administrator.
 Renouncing your rights to act as executor and signing the PA25 is not a decision to be entered into lightly.
 You may feel overwhelmed and unable to commit the time necessary to fulfil your duties.
 However, consider that by doing so you are standing aside for another executor to obtain probate and take charge of the estate.

 You do have the option of seeking legal assistance.

 IWC offer a probate and estate administration service.